U.S. Relations With Ecuador

-U.S. Relations With Ecuador**

 More information about Ecuador is available on the Ecuador Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Ecuador in 1848 following its withdrawal from its federation with Colombia.
-The United States and Ecuador share a history of partnership and cooperation, and have mutual interests in combating narco-trafficking, reducing poverty, fostering Ecuador's economic development, increasing trade, promoting academic exchanges, and addressing environmental conservation and biodiversity.
-The protection of American citizens and U.S. interests remains a top mission priority.
+The United States and Ecuador share a history of partnership and cooperation, and have mutual interests in economic prosperity, democratic governance, regional security, and academic exchanges.
+The protection of American citizens and U.S. interests remains the top mission priority.

 U.S. Assistance to Ecuador

 Bilateral Economic Relations

-Aside from the fossil fuel trade, the United States is Ecuador's principal trading partner.
+The United States is Ecuador's principal trading partner.
 Major U.S. exports to Ecuador include petroleum products, machinery, computers and electronic equipment, chemicals and fertilizers, transportation equipment, and cereals and grains.
 Ecuador benefits from duty-free entry into the United States for many of its products under the Generalized System of Preferences.
 U.S. imports from Ecuador include crude oil, shrimp and prawns, bananas and plantains, cocoa, and cut flowers (roses).
 Ecuador cancelled 17 of its bilateral investment treaties (BIT) in May 2017, including its treaty with the United States.
 The cancellation of the U.S.-Ecuador BIT went into effect in May 2018.
 The Moreno administration has expressed interest in negotiating a new BIT, as well as seeking a commercial trade agreement with the United States.
 U.S. direct investment in Ecuador is led by the manufacturing and wholesale/retail sectors.

 Ecuador's Membership in International Organizations

 Ecuador and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and World Trade Organization.
-Ecuador is also a member of the Bolivarian Alternative for the Americas (ALBA), it has taken more independent positions during the past year.
+Although Ecuador remains a member of the Bolivarian Alternative for the Americas (ALBA), it has taken more independent positions during the past year.
 Ecuador is a member of the Union of South American Nations (UNASUR), which has its headquarters in Ecuador.

 More information about Ecuador is available from the Department of State and other sources, some of which are listed here: